ccollicutt/ccollicutt.github.io/_posts/2021-07-30-supply-chain-security-part-1.md

 ## tl;dr

 There are many tools to build container images, not just Dockerfiles.
 In fact, in large organizations, Dockerfiles are IMHO an anti-pattern.
 You need a tool that can 1) build images without Dockerfiles and 2) separates the OS from the app.
-[Buildpacks](https://buildpacks.io) solve these, and other, problems.
+[Buildpacks](https://buildpacks.io) and more specifically [Paketo](https://paketo.io) solve these, and other, problems.

 ## Container Images